 Recognizing Symptoms of Gum Disease

 Early diagnosis of gum disease is essential for preventing tooth loss and maintaining optimal oral health.
 If you have puffy or swollen gums, loose teeth or chronic bad breath, you may be developing an infection in the gums.
-Dr. Matthew Boscia is passionate about helping patients achieve and maintain their oral health and offers several gum disease treatment options.
+Dr. Matthew Boscia is passionate about helping patients achieve and maintain their oral health and offers several gum disease treatment options at his practice near Wentzville and O’Fallon.
 If you are concerned about the state of your mouth please do not hesitate to contact us for your individualized periodontal consultation.